Black Beach (film)

-Black Beach is a 2020 Spanish thriller drama film directed by Esteban Crespo which stars Raúl Arévalo alongside Candela Peña.
+Black Beach is a 2020 Spanish action thriller film directed by Esteban Crespo which stars Raúl Arévalo alongside Candela Peña.
+It follows a lawyer who is forced to deep dive into his past when he agrees to negotiate with an old friend turned kidnapper.

 Plot

 Featuring the backdrop of a large-scale political and corporate corruption scheme, Carlos, an unscrupulous executive (and former development cooperator), is sent as a mediator to the kidnapping of an oil company engineer in an African country where he worked in the past, bringing his personal and business interests to collide.

 Production

 The screenplay was penned by Esteban Crespo and David Moreno.
 The film is a Pris&Batty Films, Nephilim and BlackBeach AIE production, with the participation of RTVE and Netflix, reportedly boasting a budget of around €7 million.
 Shooting locations included Ghana, the Canary Islands, Brussels, Toledo, and Madrid.

 Release

 The film premiered at the 23rd Málaga Film Festival's main competition on 23 August 2020.
 Distributed by eOne Films Spain, the film was theatrically released in Spain on 25 September 2020.